 How much of me should you take?
 As much as you like - Cacao has a slightly bitter taste on its own but if mixed with something sweet such as a Banana, Bee Pollen or Goji Berries the unmistakable taste of strong dark chocolate begins to reveal itself.

 Sprinkle onto cereal, yogurts, deserts, blend into a smoothie or simply nibble on the nibs.

 The Maya believed that the kakaw (cacao) was discovered by the gods in a mountain that also contained other delectable foods to be used by the Maya.
-According to Maya mythology, the Plumed Serpent gave cacao to the Maya after humans were created from maize by divine grandmother goddess Xmucane.
-The Maya celebrated an annual festival in April to honor their cacao God Ek Chuah, an event that included the sacrifice of a dog with cacao colored markings; offerings of cacao, feathers and incense; and an exchange of gifts.
-In a similar creation story, the Mexica (Aztec) god Quetzalcoatl discovered cacao (cacahuatl: "'bitter water"'), in a mountain filled with other plant foods.
-Cacao was offered regularly to a pantheon of Mexica deities and the Madrid Codex depicts priests lancing their ear lobes (autosacrifice) and covering the cacao with blood as a suitable sacrifice to the gods.
-The cacao beverage as ritual were used only by men, as it was believed to be toxic for women and children.
+According to Maya mythology, the Plumed Serpent gave cacao to the Maya after humans were created from maize by the divine grandmother goddess Xmucane.
+The Maya celebrated an annual festival in April to honour their cacao God Ek Chuah.

-Raw Cacao contains over 300 identifiable chemical compounds, and is high in magnesium, iron, chromium, tryptophan, and antioxidants.
-It also contains PEA and anandamide, Dopamine and serotonin.
+Cacao contains over 300 identifiable chemical compounds, and is high in magnesium, iron, potassium, phosphorus, zinc, copper, manganese, chromium, tryptophan, phytochemicals and antioxidants.